Sable/mclab-core/README.md

 parse.
 (There are only syntactic differences between the two.)
 * `natlab` includes the generated Natlab parser, as well as `natlab.Main`, the entry point.
-* `natlab.rewrite` is a simple framework for AST transformations and simplifications.
+* `natlab.toolkits.rewrite` is a simple framework for AST transformations and simplifications.
 Some useful simplifications, such as conversion to three-address code, are provided.
 * `natlab.toolkits.analysis` is an (intraprocedural) dataflow analysis framework, and subpackages provide various common analyses.
 Of particular